neumino/neumino.github.io/movies.md

-### Kin
+### The Happytime Murders
-*Released on 2018-08-29, vote average 7.4*
+*Released on 2018-08-22, vote average 5.6*

-An ex-convict and his brother are forced on the run by a vengeful criminal.
+When the puppet cast of an &#39;80s children&#39;s TV show begins to get murdered one by one, a disgraced LAPD detective-turned-private eye puppet takes on the case.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Ac5wrM2uYbk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-eks8LG72uo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>